The runtime architecture, in one line:

 The compiler emits dialect-perfect SQL for the target engine.
 The same intent against Snowflake produces different SQL than the same intent against Databricks, Postgres, or BigQuery - each is optimised for its dialect.

 Crucially, RBAC, ABAC, and row/column-level predicates are injected at compile time, before any SQL leaves the planner.
 Unauthorised queries fail compilation; their data is never read.
 Governance is structural, not advisory.
+See data access control in the docs.

 -